GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/functors_8hpp.md

       str myType;
       /// Internal storage of the name of the module or backend to which the function belongs. str myOrigin;
-      /// Internal storage of the version of the module or backend to which the function belongs. str myVersion;
       /// Purpose of the function (relevant for output and next-to-output functors) str myPurpose;
       /// Citation key: BibTex key of the reference.